 Can you get a driver’s license in another state if you don’t live there?

-No. In order to get a driver’s license, you have to provide an address to establish your residency in that state.
+No. To get a driver’s license, you must provide an address to establish your residency in that state.
 In most states, you will have to provide proof of your address.
-In Colorado, for example, you must provide two of the following in order to prove residency (all documents presented must be dated within one year of application):
+In Colorado, for example, you must provide two of the following to prove residency (all documents presented must be dated within one year of application):

 - Credit card statement, phone bill, bank statement or utility bill